 The 9 credits of advanced TEs required must be taken in the ME Department via these 2 categories:

 1. 400-level Technical Elective: One upper-level elective must be a 400-level or higher ME class (at least 3 credit hours).
 This may include 400-level classes off the core TE list but does not have to.
-Note that ME 490 or ME 491 can fulfill this requirement.
+Note that ME 490 can fulfill this requirement.

 2. Core Technical Elective: Two ME elective classes (totaling at least 6 credit hours) having a mechanical engineering prerequisite.
 See the following list for Core Technical Electives.